Aldaviva/CSxAPI/Readme.md

 ### Statuses

-You can read the current value of `xStatus` states.
+You can read the current value of `xStatus` states and get notified when they change.

 #### Get
 ```cs